 - In medium bowl, beat cream cheese with electric mixer on medium speed until smooth.
 Add yogurt and lime juice mixture; beat on medium speed until well blended.
 Fold in whipped topping and lime peel.
 At this point, do a taste test and see if you think it’s sweet enough.
-I folded in a heaping tablespoon of powdered sugar and was happy with the results.
+If not you may want to stir in a tablespoon of powdered sugar.

 - Spoon into crust.
 Refrigerate until set, about 2 hours.